 Owners of the previous UE Boom may find themselves tossed about whether they should upgrade.
 It might help to think of this as a supplement, rather than a replacement, as you can pair up UE's latest with the original model.
 Just make sure you remember which one is waterproof if you take them outside.

-The UE Boom 2 offers the same ease of use that I loved about the original, and improves both the audio profile and 360-degree soundstage effect.
+The UE Boom 2 offers the same ease of use that we loved about the original, and improves both the audio profile and 360-degree soundstage effect.
 Battery life remains unchanged from the 15 hours that the original put forward, but it still meets, if not exceeds, the industry standard.

 And to think that the UE Boom 2 accomplishes all this while packing in more features, like tap control and waterproofing.
 If you're deep in the search for your next –, or first – Bluetooth speaker, you can stop looking now.